 Photo by Jessica LaRusso

 Housed in a converted gas station, this outpost of the popular LoHi brewery is consistently packed with brew-sipping adults and their charges, both two- and four-legged.
-Seats on the patio are coveted in both summer and winter, thanks to shade sails in the former season and and fire pits (perfect for roasting the giant marshmallow that comes with your Graham Cracker Porter) in the latter.
+Seats on the patio are coveted in both summer and winter, thanks to shade sails in the former season and fire pits (perfect for roasting the giant marshmallow that comes with your Peanut Butter Graham Cracker Porter) in the latter.
 Pair whatever you’re drinking with a just-the-right-amount-of-greasy burger and tots from the Mighty Colorado Burger, housed in a converted Airstream inside the taproom.
 5768 Olde Wadsworth Blvd., Arvada

 Flights Wine Cafe